Danthewaann/Kingdomhire-2.0/README.md

    More important business info will need to be displayed on the website, along with a more complete list of vehicles

 # Setup
-It is best to intall [*Homestead*](https://laravel.com/docs/5.6/homestead) and all of its prerequisites before setting up this website.
+It is best to intall [*Homestead*](https://laravel.com/docs/5.6/homestead#installation-and-setup) and all of its prerequisites before setting up this website.

-After Homestead is setup, do the following:
+After installing Homestead, do the following:
+  1. run `cd Kingdomhire-2.0`
+  2. run `composer install` to install all dependencies
+  3. run `composer run-script post-root-package-install` to create .env config file
+  4. run `php artisan key:generate` to create application key
+  5. run `vagrant up` to start your VM if you haven't already
-  1. `homestead ssh` into your VM
+  6. run `vagrant ssh` into your laravel/homestead VM
-  2. `cd Kingdomhire-2.0`
+  7. run `cd /home/vagrant/Kingdomhire-2.0`
-  3. `php artisan migrate --seed` to create and populate the db (exclude `--seed` if you only want to create the db)
+  8. run `php artisan migrate --seed` to create and populate the db with dummy data (exclude `--seed` if you only want to create the db)
-  4. `php artisan schedule:run` to convert reservations to active hires, and any active hires to past hires
+  9. run `php artisan schedule:run` to convert reservations to active hires, and any active hires to past hires
-  5. `php artisan user:create` to create a user so you can login to the admin dashboard (provide name + email + password prompt)
+  10. run `php artisan user:create` to create a user so you can login to the admin dashboard (provide name + email + password prompt)
+  11. The application should now be viewable at http://homestead.test (or something similar)
-  6. Enjoy browsing the application!
+  12. Enjoy browsing the application!

 # Other Documentation
 ### [Database Design](DATABASE.md)